OQ Frequently Asked Questions

-The operator should document provisions in its program plan (depending on their relative importance to the performance of covered tasks) describing what changes must be communicated, how these changes are to be communicated, to whom they are to be communicated, and within what time frame communication is required.
-The program plan should also describe conditions under which changes are sufficiently substantive to require persons performing covered tasks to be retrained and reevaluated prior to performing the task subject to the change.
+The operator should include provisions in its OQ program for communicating changes that affect covered tasks to individuals performing those covered tasks.
+The OQ program should also describe conditions under which changes are sufficiently substantive to require individuals performing covered tasks to be retrained and reevaluated prior to performing the task subject to the change.
 See 64 FR at 46863.

 Under §§ 192.805(i) and 195.505(i), the operator must notify the PHMSA Administrator or a State agency if the operator significantly modifies its OQ program after the Administrator or State agency verifies that the program complies with the pipeline safety regulations.
 As defined by the PHMSA Operator Qualification Glossary, “significant” includes (but is not limited to): increasing evaluation intervals and span-of-control ratios, eliminating covered tasks, and changing mergers and/or acquisitions, evaluation methods (e.g. written versus observation methods), and the overall OQ plan.
 The PHMSA Operator Qualification Glossary may be found here: https://www.phmsa.dot.gov/sites/phmsa.dot.gov/files/2020-06/OQ_Glossary.pdf.

 39. What will the role of the Federal or State inspector be in evaluating the validity of written examinations and the associated answer keys? (§§ 192.805(b), 195.505(b))

 Federal and State inspectors may evaluate all evaluation methods, including written examinations.
 Operators should ensure the security and confidentiality of exam questions and responses.

 40. Does a supervisor or foreperson need to be qualified for all tasks carried out under his/her management? (§§ 192.805(b), (c); 195.505(b), (c))